-- 8.1 The parties accept that there may be provisions within this Agreement or that circumstances may arise during its term that warrant the negotiation of a variation to the Agreement prior to its expiry date. - 8.2 Any subsequent variation will not take effect until it is recorded in writing and signed by all parties.
+- 8.1 The parties accept that there may be provisions within this Agreement or that circumstances may arise during its term that warrant the negotiation of a variation to the Agreement prior to its expiry date. - 8.2 Any subsequent variation will not take effect until it is recorded in writing and signed by the Association and the affected employer party.